Where are you located?

 • Management of all a client’s information and history without the need to leave the system

-• The functionality to conduct secure and compliant telehealth sessions
+• The functionality to conduct secure, in-platform telehealth sessions

 Make DAP Notes More Efficient with Power Diary